Arthur Beetson

-He is also remembered as man of great humility who cared deeply about his people and culture.
 The Arthur Beetson Foundation was so named to honour Beetson, and the Arthur Beetson Medal is awarded to rugby league players who show both outstanding skills and similar personal qualities to Beetson.

 Background

 Beetson's mother was a member of the Stolen Generation.
 He was born in Roma, Queensland on 21 January 1945.

 Playing career

-Beetson's big frame, pure speed and brilliant ball skills won countless games for all his teams.
+Beetson's stature, speed and ball skills won countless games for all his teams.
 His off-loading and attacking workrate broke the mould for front rowers and changed the way they played the game.

 1960s

 Beetson's rugby league career began with Redcliffe in the Brisbane Rugby League competition between 1964 and 1965.
 After winning the club's player of the year award in 1965 as well as the Brisbane Rugby League premiership with them, he moved to Sydney to play in the New South Wales Rugby Football League premiership with the Balmain club.
 The 1966 NSWRFL season was his first and he gained selection for the New South Wales team and played in that season's grand final against St. George at second-row forward.
 Beetson was also selected to make his representative début for Australia against England and set up the first two tries.
 He represented Australia again at the 1968 Rugby League World Cup, playing at prop forward in the win against France in the tournament final.
 Beetson then played with Balmain, with a spell in England with Hull Kingston Rovers in 1968.